nate-sime/nate-sime.github.io/research.md

 in the FE mesh.
 In this setting the finite dimensional DG space
 $$V^h_{\text{DG}} \subset L_2$$ and therefore $$V^h_{\text{DG}} \not\subset
 V^h$$.
-This offers the key advantage that we may seek the FE solution in a richer space of functions than standard conforming method.
+This offers the key advantage that we may seek the FE solution in a richer space of functions than standard conforming methods.

 However the question remains, how do we tie together these discontinuous basis functions?
 One such scheme is the interior penalty method which derives from